 Additionally I am working towards an MA in ecological psychology and environmental humanities.
 I have worked hard to find the intersections of the things that support myself and my community.
 I love what I do and once I have completed my grad program, I will be ready for the responsibility and sovereignty of farming the land I can call home and build a reciprocal relationship with—one that extends to the larger community.
 I have a lot of love, energy, creativity, hard work and dedication to give to the land and its creatures and currently I am looking to find work and grow relationships in the Rogue Valley.

-Back in Pittsburgh, PA, I worked on two different small-scale diversified organic produce farms for three years.
-For several years during and after, I helped with farmers' markets for one of the farms I had been growing produce on.
-After that time of farming (and selling) for other people, I came to realize my interest in working for myself and (to my surprise) my knack for business.
+Beginning in 2014, I worked on two different small-scale diversified organic produce farms for three years in rural western PA.
+For several years during and after, I helped with farmers' markets in Pittsburgh for one of the farms I had been growing produce on.
+After some time of farming (and selling) for other people, I came to realize my interest in working for myself and my knack for business.
 But I was living in the city and not ready to own land or settle down.
-So I began my back-and-front yard farmette for personal consumption and ferments and apprenticed with a permaculture organization.
-I soon thereafter began my work in ecological landscaping both independently and along with a collective of other women landscapers for five years.
+So I began my back-and-front yard urban farmette for personal consumption and fermented foods as I apprenticed with Pittsburgh Permaculture.
+I soon thereafter began my work in ecological landscaping both independently and along with a collective of other women landscapers for a total of five years.

-I would like to eventually establish a mushroom, herb, fruit tree, and perennial vegetable farm that includes animals (sheep, pigs, poultry).
-I am interested in incorporating woodlands into the animal and food systems over time, experimenting and recording-keeping my experiences in agroforestry as I go, in hopes to support the research and development of this field.
+My long-term vision is to establish a fruit, herbs and mushroom farm that includes animals (ducks, chickens, and possibly sheep and/or goats).
+I am interested in incorporating woodlands into the animal and food systems over time, experimenting and record-keeping my experiences in agroforestry as I go.
+(I hope to support the research and development of this field over time.)